adrhill/dactyl-keyboard/README.md

 ![Imgur](http://i.imgur.com/LdjEhrR.jpg)

 The main change is that the thumb cluster was adapted from the [ManuForm keyboard](https://github.com/jeffgran/ManuForm) ([geekhack](https://geekhack.org/index.php?topic=46015.0)).
 The walls were changed to just drop to the floor.
-The keyboard is paramaterized to allow adjusting the following:
+The keyboard is parameterized to allow adjusting the following:

 * Rows: 4 - 6
 * Columns: 5 and up